Hoot-Coding-V2/hoot-coding/README.md

 # Description
 Hoot is a website that makes Bark programming easier, so users of any age can create and share games, animations, and everything else! &#128054; 🦉<br>
-Bark has many features, including:
+Bark has had many features, including:
 - Dark mode
 - Custom stage size&ast;
 - Customize editor layout&ast;